Blue Grass Boy: The Story of Bill Monroe, Father of Bluegrass Music

 Illustrations by Edwin Fotheringham

-Bill Monroe loved many things: playing music, his big family, and his home in the bluegrass state of Kentucky.
-Even though his eyes were crossed and didn’t work right, Bill’s ears worked hard, picking out all sorts of sounds around his treasured home: rushing streams, wailing winds, and sundown jamborees with his family.
-Through heartache and hard times, Bill held on to these sounds that reminded him of home.
-Award-winning author Barb Rosenstock and illustrator Edwin Fotheringham beautifully capture the ups and downs of Bill Monroe’s musical journey, and how his deep Kentucky roots helped him create a unique form of American music–bluegrass.
-Chuck Berry, Buddy Holly, Johnny Cash and Jerry Garcia all credit Bill Monroe with influencing their music.
+Bill Monroe’s deep Kentucky roots helped him to create the unique American music called bluegrass.
+Young Willie Monroe loved many things: music, his family, and his home in the bluegrass state of Kentucky.
+Even though his eyes didn’t work right, Bill’s ears picked out the sounds around his treasured home: rushing streams, wailing winds, and bird calls.
+Through heartache and hard times, Bill held on to the sounds that reminded him of home.
+Rosenstock and illustrator Edwin Fotheringham capture Monroe’s musical journey, and how his roots in the natural world created a unique form of American music–bluegrass.
+Chuck Berry, Buddy Holly, Johnny Cash and Jerry Garcia all credited Bill Monroe as an influence.

 Back matter includes author’s note, historical photos, quotations, song lyrics and bibliography.